You must submit an application if you will be a NEW student at a:

 No, students who are currently experiencing homelessness do not have to prove DC residency.
 The residency requirements include an exemption for students experiencing homelessness.
 If you have questions about your particular situation, please email HEP.OSSE@dc.gov or contact your school's homeless liaison.
 If you are unsure of who the homeless liaison is for your school, a list of DC homeless liaisons can be found here.

 Families who are experiencing homelessness or living in unstable housing situations should list their most stable address and phone number where they can be contacted by phone or mail on the My School DC application.
-Families should also list the name and contact information of their case manager as a secondary contact on the My School DC application, if applicable.
+Families may also list the name and contact information of their case manager as a secondary contact on the My School DC application, if applicable.

 Whom should be contacted if a dispute arises regarding enrolling a child or youth experiencing homelessness in school or if other assistance is needed?